wing5wong/artisan-whs-static/source/_events/2023-06-29_senior-examinations-begin.md

 title: WHS Senior Examinations begin
 date: 2023-09-06T23:33:19.104Z
 ---
-Senior Examinations begin on Thursday 7 September.
+Senior Examinations begin on Thursday 7 September and finish on Friday 15 Sepember.

 Most subjects will be offering an examination or time to complete portfolios/technology projects, and students are expected to attend these.
 Study leave is a privilege not a right.